 Electrolytes (which include sodium, potassium, calcium, magnesium, chloride, and phosphorus) are electrically charged substances in the blood and other fluids that are involved in such important functions as regulating the amount of water in the body, the acidity of the blood, nerve and muscle function (including the heart muscle), and other important processes.
 Electrolyte abnormalities can be caused by poor intake of fluid or food (loss of appetite), by loss of body fluid (vomiting or diarrhea), or by kidney disease (as evidenced by increasing creatinine levels).

 Increased creatinine is a sign that the kidneys are not working properly.
 Creatinine is the biproduct of normal muscle break-down, and it is secreted by the kidneys into the urine.
 When the kidneys are impaired, the amount of creatinine in the blood increases.
 The kidneys may function poorly because of myeloma light chain deposits in the tubules of the kidney, or because of the effects of treatment related to hydration, or both.
-Among the treatment-related reasons for increased creatinine are other side effects such as loose watery stool, vomiting, loss of appetite, and dehydration.
+Loose watery stool, vomiting, loss of appetite, and dehydration may also be signs of increased creatinine.

-Visit also the Novartis patient assistance program, Patient Assistance NOW.
+Visit also the Novartis patient assistance program, SECURA CARE PATIENT SUPPORT PROGRAM.